issuETH/issuETH/README.md

 # What is it?

-This is a GitHub app to issue bounties for issues on the Ethereum BlockChain.
+This is a GitHub app to add bounties (Ether or ERC-20 Tokens) to issues on the Ethereum BlockChain.

 # Usage